Do you ever have times when you’re wondering what to talk about? Sometimes it’s difficult to think of what to say to keep a conversation going.

 You might also like: Deep Questions to Ask

-- Do you have a desire to travel into space?
+- Do you have the desire to travel into space?

 - Do you think humans will live on Mars or the Moon in your lifetime?